Adam Richman: Ties to United Kingdom

 Richman has a large fan base in the UK and has been appearing on shows in the region for the past 10 years.
 In 2024, he remarked: "I think globally British food is largely misunderstood and maybe unfairly maligned… We acknowledge Spain's impact on food, Japan's impact on food, Italy's impact on food – all of which are profound – but people slag off Britain.
 Then you stop and you go, the sandwich has roots here, Cheddar has roots here, Angus beef has roots in Britain."

 English football

 In June 2020 Richman became a shareholder in English football club Grimsby Town; he had also previously put money into the club via a fan fundraising scheme called "Operation Promotion".

 Theft

-On October 23, 2024, while filming the second series of Adam Richman Eats Britain for Discovery+, Adam Richman's belongings were stolen from a vehicle at the London Gateway Services on the M1 in Barnet.
+On October 23, 2024, while filming the second series of Adam Richman Eats Britain for Discovery+, Richman's belongings were stolen from a vehicle at the London Gateway Services on the M1 in Barnet.
 After wrapping up filming on November 14 in Tottenham, North London, Richman received a notification via the Tile tracker app that his keys were nearby, around Muswell Hill Playing Fields.
 After three hours, with the help of a bodyguard, they were able to recover the items Richman valued most, including a book from his mother and a birthday card from his deceased father.
 Richman commented on the incident, noting the presence of both negative and positive elements in the situation.